albong/xeupiu_linux/tutorial.md

 ```

 If you're using something like AppimageLauncher, you should edit the generated desktop file to include these environment variables.

+Xeupiu has been tested with KDE, but not Gnome or other window managers.
+It should work fine, but if not it may be that the window cropping is wrong because of window manager differences.
+You may want to try tweaking the borders in `config.json`; you can double check how the window is being screenshotted using `xeupiu --screenshot <path to save screenshot>`.

 ### Setting up the translation backend